MicrosoftDocs/azure-stack-docs/azure-local/upgrade/validate-solution-upgrade-readiness.md

 Only systems installed using an English language are eligible to apply the solution upgrade.
 Make sure that your system was installed using English.

-If you used the English ISO but configured a different language during setup, you must change the language settings for the LCM upgrade user account as follows:
+If you used the English ISO but configured a different language during setup, you must change the language settings for the LCM Upgrade user account as follows:

 1. Sign in to each machine using the domain account you plan to use for the upgrade.